ansonhe97/Grove-Starter-Kit/README.md

   - **if (buttonState == HIGH) {**<br>  **digitalWrite(ledPin, HIGH);**<br>**} else {**<br>**digitalWrite(ledPin, LOW);**  <br> **}**<br>The usage of the statement is: if the logical expression in parentheses is true, execute the statement in curly braces after **if**, if not, execute the statement in curly braces after the **else**.
   If the state of the button is high, the LED pin outputs a high level and turn the LED  on, else turn LED off.

+- **Demo Effect and Serial Print Result:**

+Pressing the button will turn the LED module on.

 ### 2. Rotary Potentiometer

-- **Practice:** Turn the knob to control the frequency of LED flashing.

 Unlike buttons, the signals entered by Potentiometer are analog signals.
 Unlike digital signals, analog signals range in value from 0 to 1023.
-We can control the frequency of led flashing based on this signal.
+We can control the frequency of LED flashing based on this signal.

-- **List of materials:**
+- **Components Required:**
   1. Seeeduino Lotus
   2. Grove LED
   3. Grove Rotary Switch